Is There a Role for AI Quality Engineers?

 Nov 2025 7 min

-Which leads to the question: how will this affect the existing software world and what types of engineering roles might be required to support these systems.
-In the specialised AI world we already see what would have been the domain of the Data Scientist and Machine Learning Engineer is now expanding to encompass Backend Engineers, Data Engineers and Quality Engineers.
-New roles have been defined and adopted.
-Specifically the AI Engineer, specialised in working with and deploying AI based products.
+Which raises the question.
+How will this affect the existing software world, and what types of engineering roles might be needed to support these systems?
+In the specialised AI world we already see what was the domain of the Data Scientist and Machine Learning Engineer expanding to take in Backend Engineers, Data Engineers, and Quality Engineers.
+New roles have already been defined and adopted, the most visible of which is the AI Engineer, a role specialised in working with and deploying AI-based products.

-As an example, below is a recent job description for an AI Engineer.
-Any specific details about the company have been removed and this is used as an example only.
+The job description below is taken from a recent listing.
+Specific company details have been removed, and it is used here as an example only.

 Responsibilities:

-This appears to cover a lot of different specialities and might be far too broad when compared to traditional software development roles.
-If the traditional roles were added to the profile above it could look something like this:
+The spec covers a lot of different specialisms, and it is much broader than a traditional software engineering role.
+If the traditional roles that map onto each responsibility were added to the profile, it would look something like this:

 Defining the AI Quality Engineer

-Since we are interested in testing and quality engineering, let’s try to define what an AI Quality Engineer role might look like and the types of responsibilities there might be.
+Since the focus of this site is testing and quality, let’s sketch out what an AI Quality Engineer role might actually look like and what the responsibilities could be.

-Small simple projects are often built and run by generalist developers, as with anything in engineering when the design scales and complexity grows the need for specialism grows with it.
-Performance is easy to test on a system with one service that carries out one task.
-It’s far more complex when there’s 100 services simultaneously working together with large amounts of data.
+The answer probably depends on the size of the project.
+Small, simple projects are often built and run by generalist developers, and that has always worked.
+As with anything in engineering, when the design scales and the complexity grows, the need for specialism grows alongside it.
+Performance is easy to test on a system with one service doing one task.
+It is far harder when there are a hundred services working together with large volumes of data.